 Surrey Hills Llamas

 Llama trekking in the Surrey Hills is one of the more unique things to do in Surrey with kids.
-But what could be better than a leisurely stroll through the beautiful Surrey Hills with these magnificent creatures?
+What could be better than a leisurely stroll through the beautiful Surrey Hills with a llama?

-You get to lead your own llama, but don’t expect to walk too fast, as the llamas like to take frequent stops for food.
-It’s not only the llamas who get to break for food, as visitors stop for a picnic too.
+You’ll lead your own llama, but don’t expect a fast walk, as the llamas will stop constantly to graze.
+Luckily, it’s not only the llamas who get a food break, as visitors stop to picnic too.